 How a Roth Conversion Works

-The biggest downside to this strategy is that income taxes will be due on the amount transferred.
-Because of this, we only recommend Roth Conversions for those investors in lower tax brackets.
-For example, if you are reporting $200,000 a year of income, then converting another $50,000 does not provide much benefit since this conversion would be taxed at a very high bracket.
-However, if you are earning less than $100,000, this could be a great strategy to consider.
-The best-case scenario is a retired individual with enough savings at the bank to fulfill all their income needs for the year.
+However, if you are earning less than $100,000 then this could be a great strategy to consider.
+Best case scenario is a retired individual with enough savings at the bank to fulfill all their income needs for the year.
 Retired individuals usually have control of their income levels and sources, so those who can live off their non-qualified savings are great candidates for a Roth Conversion.

 With potentially $0 of income, you can convert up to your standard deduction tax-free, and you could also utilize the lowest tax rates of 10% and 12%.
 This tax rate should be compared to the expected tax bracket once RMDs begin at age 72, and the difference is a key benefit of performing the conversion.
-Performing Roth Conversions before you begin Social Security will allow you to convert savings more tax-efficiently since the lower the income, the more you can utilize the lower brackets for the conversion.

 Advantages of Roth IRA Conversions

 Lastly, we wanted to touch on the benefit of performing a Roth Conversion during a market downturn.
 Remember, taxes are applicable only on the dollar amount converted.
 Let’s say an investor wanted to convert $100,000 or 100 shares at $1,000 each.
-If this investment just fell 10%, then this conversion would only equate to $90,000.
+If this investment just fell 10% then this conversion would only equate to $90,000.
 This means you could convert another $10,000 or approximately another 11 shares at $900 each.
-Converting 111 shares compared to 100 shares is beneficial because you convert a larger portion of your pre-tax savings.
-You have not triggered any additional income over your estimated $100,000, but you were able to convert more shares from the pre-tax account utilizing the lowest tax brackets.

 Roth IRA Conversion – Key Takeaways

-- A Roth Conversion is more beneficial during market downturns since more shares can be converted at the same taxable income amount.
+• A Roth Conversion is more beneficial during market downturns since more shares can be converted at the same taxable income amount

 Speak With a Trusted Advisor

-If you have any questions about Market Seasonality, your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
-Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
+Please feel free to forward this commentary to a friend, family member, or co-worker.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

-Feel free to forward this commentary to a friend, family member, or co-worker.
 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.

 Zachary A. Bachner, CFP®

-with contributions from Robert Wink, Kenneth Wink, and James Wink
+with contributions from Robert Wink, Kenneth Wink, James Wink and James Baldwin